-This study examined how waterhemp population dynamics might changes in cool-season crops suitable for the Midwestern USA climates, such as oat, red clover, and alfalfa.
-The modeling approach here combines demographic parameters from the literature as well as from our own empirical field work.
+This study examined how waterhemp population dynamics might change in cool-season crops suitable for the Midwestern USA, such as oat, red clover, and alfalfa.
+The modeling approach here combines demographic parameters from the literature as well as with empirical data from our own field work.
 We hypothesized that extending a conventional 2-year rotation of corn and soybean with cool-season crops could accelerate depletion of waterhemp seedbanks in the soil.

 Materials and methods